wavebeem/wavebeem.com/src/content/blog/2025/css-obfuscation-and-userstyles/index.md

 But even the nicest markup still requires ongoing support from the userstyle author to respond to changes in the page structure.

-## Userstyles Range From Easy to Impossibly Hard to Maintain
+## Userstyles range from easy to impossibly hard to maintain

 In the early days of CSS, it was more common to see readable class names like `button` or `accordion` or `checkbox-label`.
 With modern technologies like